 When I was seven, the first time I boarded a plane I was in route to San Francisco with my mother.
 It was during Easter break.
 In those days food was not accessible everywhere as it is today.
 People ate at meal times, it’s probably why obesity was such a rarity.
 Consequently, we arrived at our destination famished.
 Once at my Uncles’ my mother vocalized our hunger.
 We were served cold Lenten bread pudding and I was instantly smitten.
-Capirotada is made of toasted bread slices drenched in a sweet and spicy syrup.
-It was soft and sticky, and there were crunchy nuts, chewy raisins and a creamy tang…I was in love!
+Capirotada is made of toasted bread slices drenched in a sweet and spicy syrup, and there were crunchy nuts, chewy raisins and a creamy tang…I was in love!

 After that, I begged Mom to make it.
 Watching her weight as she did, she refused until we lived just the two of us.
 Then it became a yearly ritual.
 I suppose it was in part because I ate so little that she was willing to grant my every wish.
 A mother’s heart knows no bounds.
 When I began to make it, I followed her recipe, although I did try it without the onion and tomato and once had to substitute pecans for peanuts and liked it!

 Mexican bread pudding, is a one of a kind dessert with the addition of savory cheese being one of its signatures.
 It’s traditionally eaten during Lent as some claim the cheese provides extra protein to Lenten observers abstaining from meat on Fridays.

 Despite its popularity with those in the know, I’ve found that it’s still somewhat of an esoteric dessert, despite it being in existence in some form since the 1400’s.
 But for some reason it never caught on as much as other Mexican delicacies such as tres leches cake or flan.

 I think I know why.